DroptuneHQ/droptune-og/README.md

 **1. You'll need to pull down the repo locally.** You can use GitHub's "Clone or download" button to make that happen.

-**2. Then, add a config file** to `config/application.yml` with Twitter and Spotify OAuth keys, see below on how to get setup and get keys for Twitter and Spotify:
+**2. Then, add a config file** to `config/application.yml` with Twitter and Spotify OAuth keys.
+See below on how to get setup and get keys for Twitter and Spotify.

 ```yaml
 twitter_key: KEY